Garrett Sharp, mental performance coach and combat sports professional, helping athletes and high performers master mindset, focus, and resilience.

 My Story

 Sport has shaped who I am.
-I’ve been competing since I was four years old—baseball, football, and basketball all the way through high school, before eventually finding my way into mixed martial arts in college.
-I didn’t just train—I built my life around it, pushing relentlessly toward a goal that meant everything to me.
+I have been competing since I was four years old, starting with baseball, football, and basketball, and continuing through high school before eventually finding my way into mixed martial arts in college.
+I built my life around the pursuit of getting better and pushed relentlessly toward a goal that meant everything to me.

-Earning my black belt in Brazilian Jiu-Jitsu and competing professionally were milestones—but more than that, it was about pushing limits, proving something to myself, and seeing how far I could go.
+Earning my black belt in Brazilian Jiu Jitsu and competing professionally were major milestones, but what mattered more was the process behind them.
+It was about pushing my limits, testing myself, and pursuing something that truly mattered to me.
 The biggest fight hasn’t always been against an opponent, it’s been against myself.

 I received my Bachelor’s in Kinesiology from the University of Tennessee Knoxville, where I built a strong foundation in movement and human performance.
-I went on to complete my Master’s in Sport & Performance Psychology, blending the mental with the physical to help others show up when it matters most.
-I’ve spent the past three years coaching MMA and currently continue to do so—an experience that not only sharpened my leadership but keeps me grounded in the realities athletes face.
-Alongside that, I work as a mental performance coach with athletes across a range of sports, helping them build the mindset, confidence, and self-regulation needed to perform and grow in high-pressure environments.
+I went on to complete my Master’s in Sport & Performance Psychology, blending the mental with the physical to help others.
+I am also a Certified Mental Performance Consultant (CMPC) through the Association for Applied Sport Psychology.
+I’ve spent the past 5 years coaching MMA and currently continue to do so—an experience that not only sharpened my leadership but keeps me grounded in the realities athletes face.
+Alongside that, I work as a mental performance coach with athletes across a range of sports, using sport psychology principles to help them build the mental skills and self-regulation needed to perform and grow in high-pressure environments.

 Why I Do This Work

 I do this work because it matters.
 I’ve lived the highs, the lows, and everything in between.
 I know what it’s like to chase a goal so intensely it consumes you—and to wrestle with pressure, doubt, and expectation.
 I’ve also seen how confidence, composure, and resilience can transform the way athletes train, compete, and live.
-Most of all, it’s my purpose—to help people become their sharpest, most authentic selves.
+More than anything, I care about helping people become the most capable and authentic version of themselves.

 “People don't care how much you know until they know how much you care.”